minio/docs/source/reference/minio-mc-admin/mc-admin-group.rst

    .. mc-cmd:: GROUPNAME

       The name of the group.
 The command creates the group if it does not already exist.
-Use :mc-cmd:`mc admin group list` to review the existing groups on a deployment.
+Use :mc-cmd:`mc admin group ls` to review the existing groups on a deployment.

    .. mc-cmd:: MEMBERS